ronakhshariff/Neighbourly/README.md

 ## Accessibility

-Neighbourly is designed with accessibility in mind:
+Burrowly is designed with accessibility in mind:

 - High contrast mode toggle
 - Adjustable font sizes